 The Alison Learning Centre (ALC) programme is a ground-breaking initiative focused on introducing online learning to local communities around the world.
-If you would like to study on Alison online as part of a group, to avail of assistance, or simply seek encouragement and advice on how to begin your lifelong journey of online education and skills training, ALCs will offer the perfect solution for you.
+The programme is for anyone who would like to study on Alison online as part of a group, to avail of off-line tutor assistance, or to simply receive encouragement and advice on how to begin the exciting lifelong journey of online education and skills training.

 At Alison Learning Centres, you can register to do a Certificate or Diploma course or a Learning Path using the ALC’s computers and internet connection.

-You can avail of technical and learning support provided by qualified learning facilitators, and enjoy the social environment provided by the centre.
+You can avail of technical and learning support provided by qualified learning administrators, and enjoy the social environment provided by the centre.

 And if you complete the course in the specified time, the cost of the entire service is less than what you would pay for a pdf download of a certificate/diploma if you were to purchase these directly on the Alison platform!

 While Alison can be accessed for free online, anywhere, anytime, there are a number of reasons why it’s a good idea to register and become part of an Alison Learning Centre.

 You can use the ALC’s computers and internet connection, avail of technical and learning support provided by trained learning facilitators, enjoy the social environment provided by the centre, and receive a framed certificate/diploma on passing your assessment – all for less that what you would pay for a pdf download of a certificate/diploma if you were to study alone and purchase these directly on the Alison platform!
 (See current costs of certificates and diplomas here).

 Alison Learning Centres are authorised and approved to charge an additional payment to cover the costs of providing tuition to learners who need support to complete an Alison certificate or diploma course.
 Additional paid services may be provided within or adjacent to the location such as printing facilities and café services.
 The prices charged for these services are specific to each Alison Learning Centre, and must be clearly displayed in a prominent position within the ALC for all to see, along with a signed copy of the Alison Charter.